 It’s now perhaps time to head towards the town centre.
 If walking still feels like an option then within 15 minutes you can be enjoying a wee dram in the Oxford Bar.
 If you are familiar with Inspector John Rebus you may feel strangely at home here.
 This is because this bar is a firm favorite of the crime writer Ian Rankin!
 The pub itself often features in his novels and he refers to it as the “Ox”.
 It’s small, there is dark wood and it feels like you have travelled back in time, but it has bags of character.
 This place is authentic Edinburgh without a doubt.

 Address: 8 Young Street, Edinburgh EH2 4JB

-To complete this now boat race theme move a little down the same hidden lane to find the Cambridge bar.
-There is a different vibe going on here, it has a modern trendy personality and the décor is clean and fresh.
+To complete this now boat race theme, move a little down the same hidden lane to find the Cambridge bar.
+There is a different vibe going on here – it has a modern trendy personality with a décor that is clean and fresh.
 There is craft beer and gourmet burgers galore!
 In fact there is a jaw dropping, mouth-watering choice.
 Even the patty base could be beef, chicken, buffalo or bean, then the decisions start to get really crazy.
 Which cheese, which sauce, what type of fries, what type of bun?

 Address: 20 Young St, Edinburgh EH2 4JB

 And for something completely different……Not far from the Royal Mile, and often overlooked.
 From street level it literally appears to consist of a door with a flight of stairs leading down to a hidden basement.
 Yes, it’s Whistlebinkies.
 If you love live music, then this is without doubt the place for you.
 There are some really excellent bands that play here, across a range of music genres.
 Live music every day of the week from trad to rock.
 And if you are looking for a late night, then you are also in luck as its open until 3am.
 Loads of atmosphere to boot.

 Address: 4-6 South Bridge, Edinburgh EH1 1LL,